- for SPG users100

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

-- The current sign-up bonus for the SPG card is 25,000.
+- The current sign-up bonus for the SPG card is $100 statement credit.
 However, the bonus does typically rise to 30,000 points at least once a year, and occasionally it goes up as a high as 35,000 points.
 Offers for increased bonuses typically expire in early April.

 The Starwood Preferred Guest card is arguable the best card for earning Marriott points.
 Since Starpoints transfer to Marriott at a ratio of 1:3, you can effectively earn 3 points per dollar for non- Starwood purchases.
 This is a better rate than any of the co-branded Marriott cards offered by Chase.